oroinc/documentation/backend/entities/entity-structure-data-provider.rst

 This data can be returned by API.

-This data can be extended or modified using event (see :ref:`Entity Structure Options Event <dev-entities-events>`).
+This data can be extended or modified using an event (see :ref:`Entity Structure Options Event <dev-entities-events>`).